MintFr/captation/README.md

 ### fond.py

+**WARN:** Times are in UTC and not GMT+1

-Generates a (6-hour long) SIRANE background concentration file from Copernicus data.
+Generates a (24-hour long) SIRANE background concentration file from Copernicus data.

 **Requirements:** cdsapi, pygrib, and a valid `atmosphere.cdsapi` from [Copernicus ADS](https://ads.atmosphere.copernicus.eu/)